 - There are customization options for each BizPrint delivery note template, and you have full control over how it will look.
 This means your delivery notes can retain your current branding.

 BizPrint has compatibility with any printer too, which means you don’t need to spend more money in order to integrate it into your workflow.
-You’re able to try BizPrint up to 50 times before you need to upgrade – perfect to see if the functionality is right for you.
+And it comes with a range of scalable pricing plans, making it a great fit for all shapes and sizes of business.

 How BizPrint Helps You to Create and Print Delivery Notes For Your WooCommerce Orders